Legal notes

 Indications

-The ArmeoPower is intended for the rehabilitative treatment of patients with severe to moderate impairments in upper limb function.
+The ArmeoSpring Pro, ArmeoSpring, ManovoSpring, and ArmeoSpring Pediatric are intended for the rehabilitative treatment of patients with mild to moderate impairments in upper limb function.
 These impairments can be caused by different diseases.

 Contraindications